Building community is at the heart of any great Instagram business strategy.

-Shopify Inbox is a free messaging channel that lets you connect with customers from your online store on social media platforms like Facebook and Instagram.
+Shopify Inbox is a free messaging channel that lets you connect with customers from your online store on social media platforms like Facebook and Instagram (coming soon).
 You’ll then be able to chat with your customers directly from Inbox and keep all of your conversations in one streamlined place so you can close sales faster.
 Plus, it's connected to your Shopify store so you have the product and inventory information you need on hand without having to switch apps to close a sale.

 Inbox is especially helpful if you prefer to send customers to check out on your website rather than by sending them a link to Venmo, PayPal, or another payment vendor directly.
 Send over a link to the product they’re interested in with just a tap.
 Ensure coveted items are still in stock with Shopify’s inventory management.
 That’s how Folklor handles its communication with customers—and it’s a key part of the ethos of the brand.

 “I want it to feel like sustainability is something that’s very core, one of the fundamental beliefs of the brand.
 And so I believe that you have to be thoughtful about your purchase and you have to really think about it.
 I would never want someone to feel rushed.
 I do send them to the website to make all their purchases, but the sale starts in DMs for sure,” says Megan.